-The progression of type 2 diabetes was evaluated by measuring different parameters.
+The progression of the condition was evaluated by measuring different parameters.
 Parameters such as insulin resistance, and changes in beta cells in the pancreas.

 Also, measuring the adiponectin which is an anti-inflammatory cytokine at four different times.
 Those times are the beginning, at three months, six month and nine months visit during the study.

 The participants got nine months treatment with curcuminoid and placebo capsules.

 According to the results of the study, around 16.4 % of the participants from the placebo group got type 2 diabetes diagnosis.
 On the other hand, none from the curcumin-treated group got type 2 diabetes diagnosis.

 Moreover, the curcumin group had better function of the beta cells, with lower C-peptide and higher HOMA-β.
 Also, this group had higher adiponectin and lower HOMA-IR level.
 This is in comparison to the placebo group.

 According to the researchers, this curcumin intervention in those with prediabetes which lasted 9 months actually reduced the number of prediabetic people who eventually develop type 2.

 Moreover, this treatment improves the function of the beta cells with small adverse effects.
 Therefore, according to this study curcumin treatment might be beneficial for those with prediabetes.

 Based on CDC statistics, around 40 percent of the population in the U.S. from 40 to 74 years old have the condition.
 Therefore, the health implications of this study are actually profound.